 The one clear coat option you want to avoid for your epoxy garage floor is acrylic.
 Sometimes referred to as a “glaze coat” with some garage flooring kits, acrylic coatings are very thin and do not perform nearly as well as epoxy.

-In addition, they lack the same wear resistance, stain resistance, and scratch resistance.
-Furthermore, solvents such as gasoline and other automotive chemicals can cause some acrylic coatings to soften and smear.
+Acrylic coatings lack the same wear resistance, stain resistance, and scratch resistance.
+In addition, solvents such as gasoline and other automotive chemicals can cause some acrylic coatings to soften and smear.